jacob271/mitigating-bias-in-skin-lesion-classification-models/README.md

 # Mitigating Bias in Skin Lesion Classification Models using Variational Autoencoders

-This project provides an implementation of an adapted version of the bias mitigation method by [Amini et. al](https://dl.acm.org/doi/10.1145/3306618.3314243) which was developed as part of my bachelor thesis with the title as above.
+This project provides an implementation of an adapted version of the bias mitigation method by [Amini et. al](https://dl.acm.org/doi/10.1145/3306618.3314243) which was developed as part of my bachelor thesis with the title above.
 The thesis is available in the `thesis` folder.

+You can also check out the [GitHub Page](https://jacob271.github.io/mitigating-bias-in-skin-lesion-classification-models/) of this repository for a summary of my bachelor thesis.

 ## Abstract of the thesis